About the Season of Creation

 The Season of Creation is celebrated annually by tens of thousands of Christians around the world.
 Local, volunteer event hosts on six continents organize celebrations in their communities.
 These range from prayer services to litter clean-ups to advocacy actions.

 The season begins September 1, the Day of Prayer for Creation, and runs through October 4, the Feast of St. Francis, who is the patron saint of ecology in many traditions.
-The theme of this year’s celebration is “walking together.”
+The theme of this year’s celebration is “the web of life”.
 As brothers and sisters in Christ, we are on a pilgrimage to better care of creation.

 More information about how to celebrate is here.